-INF 711 Game Design.
+INF 711 Principles of Game Design and Game Theory.
 (3) A. Fundamentals of designing both digital and non-digital games.
-In-depth study of choice, motivation, and reward in gameplay systems.
+In-depth study of the nature of "Fun," design philosophies, choice, motivation, flow theory, types of decisions, and reward in gameplay systems.
 Additional topics related to gamification, monetization, and serious games also covered.

 INF 712 Game Production and Publication.
 (3) A. Review of historical and current aspects of the games industry from AAA to indie.
-Project Management, Agile Development in Games, Project funding, IP protection, Collaborations, and other game release issues.
+Industry operations, Employment, Founding your own studio, Funding, Freelancing, the Role of Influencers (Twitch, Youtube, social media), Platforms, IP protection.